rauferreira/LED-board-tracking-OpenCV/README.md

 # LED-board-tracking-OpenCV

 This project consists of creating a OpenCV/Python server application that tracks a LED boarding (example in source), for assiting in the manufacturing process.
-Besides of physically tracking the board, the system should be able to detect LEDs frequency, color, status and brightness.
+Besides of physically tracking the board, the system should be able to detect LED's frequency, color, status and brightness.
 This way we eliminate the need of a human operator.

 An overview of the project is illustrated in project_structure.jpg